A one-stop guide on fixing hardware and software problems behind headphones not showing up on Windows 10.

 How to Fix Headphones Not Showing Up In Windows 10: Hardware Issues

-Hardware issues tend to be simple in nature and require straightforward solutions as well.
-Hardware issues for wired earphones usually happen because of problems with the port or plug.
+Hardware issues tend to be simple in nature and require straightforward solutions, as these usually happen because of problems with the port or plug.
 If you’re using wireless headphones, a quick reset should be enough.

 Try these solutions for different hardware issues: